-The Institute of Judicial Conduct (“IJC”) is the nation’s only independent authority on the “Judicial Councils Reform and Judicial Conduct and Disability Act of 1980” (Act) (1).
+The Institute of Judicial Conduct (“IJC”) is the American people’s independent authority on the administration “Judicial Councils Reform and Judicial Conduct and Disability Act of 1980” (Act) (1).
 The Act created a system of 13 Judicial Councils, and the Judicial Conference that is effectively a national citizens’ review board to govern the conduct of the federal judges.
 The Act empowers any person to confront a federal judge or group of federal judges with a complaint about their conduct.
-The Act created a simple system outside of the US Courts to protect Americans from the federal court rules and procedures that judges and lawyers can use to fabricate ineffective, time confusing and costly litigation that yields preposterous outcomes.
+The Act created a simple system above all US Courts to protect Americans from the federal judges that behave badly and do not demonstrate “Good Behavior.”

 (1) Public Law 96–458 (S 1873),October 15, 1980, 94 Stat 2035, 18 USC.
 The “Judicial Council Reform and Judicial Conduct and Disability Act” of 1980 (US Code, Title 28 Judiciary and Judicial Procedure, Part I: Organization of Courts, Chapter 16, titled “Complaints against Judges and Judicial Discipline” [§§ 351–364]).
 The “Conferences and Councils of Judges Law” and the “21st Century Department of Justice Appropriations Authorization Act” enacted under Pub.
 L. 107-273 and incorporates the “Judicial Improvements Act of 2002,” which enacts USC Title 28 Chapter 16 and amends §§ 331, 332, 372, 375, and 604.
 For the legislative history, see H.R.
 Rep. 107-459 (2002).